You are listening to the Sean Hannity Radio Show podcast.

 Yeah, that is relevant.

-I mean, that's you know, take uh i if you had a a judge that was a member a member of a white supremacist group that that thought that or or a Native American supremacist group or anything, um that that's what La Raza is here in San Diego.
+I mean, that's, you know, take if you had a judge that was a member of a white supremacist group that thought that, or a Native American supremacist group or anything, that's what La Raza is here in San Diego.

-They believe that California's theirs, um, that the United States took it wrongly and they're gonna get it back one day.
+They believe that California is theirs, that the United States took it wrongly, and they're going to get it back one day.

-And they're gonna take it back by force if they have to.
+And they're going to take it back by force if they have to.

 That's what La Raza is.

-So that's the belief in in uh this this notion of the nation of ASLAN.
+So that's the belief in this notion of the nation of Aslan.

 In other words, that the southwestern portion of the United States really belongs to Mexico.